 This method applies to inclusions only.
-It must not be used for exclusions or where acceptable metered data is available for the equipment.
+It must not be used for exclusions, or where acceptable metered data is available for the equipment.
+The sole exception to this is the assessment of IT Equipment energy consumption for a NABERS for Data Centres Infrastructure rating, for which this method of estimation can be used for exclusions.
+See the NABERS for Data Centre Rules for further information.